SalatielSauer/SauerWebUI/README.md

 	Imports an .obj model file as cubes in a voxelized style and places it in the current selection, the larger the size, the more detailed the geometry will be.

 - ### `loadmonster <config>`
 	Load a monster definition from a cfg file.
-The cfg should use the commands below to describe the monster.
+The cfg should use the `monster` commands below to describe the monster.

 - ### `clearmonsters`
 	Clear previously loaded monster definitions (and any spawned monsters).